davebenson/doom4-walkthrough/README.md

 The visuals are impressive, contrasting space-tech with organic demons.
 They are also pretty gory: potential noghtmare fodder for kids.
-Even though you will plow your way through thousands of monsters in these missions, at least none were human at the time of death.
+Even though you will plow your way through hundreds of monsters in these missions, at least none were human at the time of death.

 ## Basic Plot Summary
 You awaken to being chained to a bed,